23-URL Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 Internal QA All agency-scoped backlog items closed before handoff

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the quoted hours, on the scheduled cutover day.
+Summed up: we implemented the agency’s spec as written, inside the quoted hours, on the scheduled cutover day.

 Operational Integrity at handoff

-Internal parity review on the rebuilt /the-experience page caught a section-order divergence against the original — sections resequenced rather than rebuilt to spec — and was corrected before handoff; the agency’s final-review pass then caught a phone number inconsistency where the desktop header and mobile accordion showed different numbers, corrected site-wide before cutover.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Internal parity review on the rebuilt /the-experience page caught a section-order divergence against the original — sections resequenced rather than rebuilt to spec — which we corrected before handoff.
+The agency’s final-review pass then caught a phone number inconsistency where the desktop header and mobile accordion showed different numbers, which we corrected site-wide before cutover.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the checks a build has to pass before it ships.
+After handoff the agency reviewed on its own setup, and we cleared each item it raised before sign-off.

 Process